-This week long in-person summer school with introduce students to the basics of filmmaking.
-The student will learn how to use all the equipment that is involved in the filmmaking process and plan, shoot and edit short scenes from film and television.
+This week long in-person summer school will introduce students to the basics of filmmaking.
+The students will learn how to use all the equipment that is involved in the filmmaking process and plan, shoot and edit short scenes from film and television.

 During the productions, students will rotate through all the roles involved in the filmmaking process, allowing them first-hand experience of each of the roles and the responsibilities that these roles have.
 In previous years students have found a new passion for roles from 1st Assistant Director, to Script Supervisor to Boom Operator.

-The week will end with students re-shooting a classic or iconic scene from the world of film, chosen by the group.
+The week will end with students re-shooting a classic or iconic scene from the world of film.
 Previous years have re-shot scenes from Baby Driver, The Dark Knight, Inception and Wayne’s World.